 Ryerson University is known for its career-focused curriculum and experiential learning opportunities.
 Students in the new program will gain real world experience through their capstone course where they work directly with community based organizations to address issues and solve problems collaboratively.

 “We are very excited with the number of community care organizations that have been supportive of our vision from the beginning,” said Spalding.
 “We’ll continue to offer a wide range of experiential learning opportunities for our students throughout the program.”

-The new program will be hosting an information night on April 18th, 2018 to give prospective students a chance to learn more.
-To register, please click here., external link
+The new program will be hosting two information sessions to give prospective students a chance to learn more.
+To register, please click below.

 December 4th, 2018, external link